timholy/CodeTracking.jl/README.md

 It provides an interface for obtaining:

 - the strings and expressions of method definitions
-- the method signatures at a specific file & line number
+- the method signatures (and their corresponding method table) at a specific file & line number
 - location information for "dynamic" code that might have moved since it was first loaded
 - a list of files that comprise a particular package.